lancezeng947/UFC-Prediction/README.md

 2. fight_details_batch{i}.csv {i, 1..6}: detailed match statistics (in batches to lessen load on web server)
 3. fighter.csv: physical attributes of individual fighters
 4. fights.csv: personal checkpoint (combining files 1., 2., 3.)
-5. unformatted_final --> model_data.csv (ready-to-model data)
+5. to_vis.cs --> model_data.csv (ready-to-model data)
 6. to_model.csv: includes additional (optional) feature engineering

 ## Data Notes:
 1. 'avg' statistics are on total/10 minutes of cumulative match time
-2. 'cum' statistics are cumulative, not including the current match (except when it is the first match, otherwise, it is a wasted observation of 0's)
+2. 'cum' statistics are cumulative, not including the current match (If it is a fighter's first match, I use that match's statistics as his 'average' statistics)
 3. Missing heights/weights/reaches imputed using linear regression of physical traits < ~5% data

 ## To Use Scraper: